-Plus, they also have other nice additions such as vitamin b5 which is amazing for your skin.
+Plus, they also have other nice additions such as vitamin b5 which has anti-inflammatory properties.

 If we had to give one brand the edge here, it would be Cetaphil — only because their product promises 48 hour hydration compared to Cerave’s 24 hour hydration.

 Cerave hydrating hyaluronic acid serum